What Is a Spinal CSF Leak?

 If the leak is caused by the sharp edge of a bone spur rubbing against the dura, a spine surgeon can repair the leak and remove the spur causing the problem.

-Venous Fistula Surgery
+Venous Fistula Surgery and Embolization

 Sometimes a loss of cerebrospinal fluid occurs due to CSF draining too quickly into the venous system through an abnormal blood vessel connection called a fistula.
 A neurosurgeon can treat the leak by disconnecting the abnormal vein.